ariakerstein/gatsby-blog-2020/content/blog/factory-floor/index.md

 “I mean that I like to build things” I said.
 “That’s good, kid” he said.

 A loud buzz shakes me - my timer.
-I stare at the infinitely blinking cursor.
+I stare at the blinking cursor.
 I sit back up and continue working.

 *<i>I hate windows here.
 They threaten my excitement by showing me something better and reveal the flaws in this place, in my own thinking.
 The green shrubbery that Pawtucket in summer offers titillates me (with fantasies of playing ball, bar-b-que, summer love) in ways that become infinitely more agitating than the fumes and noises - to those at least I can acclimate.
 But I can never adjust to the juxtaposition of fantasy vs. industry.
 It's one or the other.
 To have both simultaneously introduces a small tear in an otherwise nicely sealed working-is-great summer worldview.
 Windows here fill me with cold anxiety for all I'm missing out on.
 No tweleve year old should be doing these jobs.
 I should be having fun with kids my own age, and etc.</i>